 Anne Charnock, Anne Perry, Aliya Whiteley, Stephanie Saulter, Stephanie Troeth, Yen Ooi

 Can SF inspire a life in science and technology?
 Do women write a different kind of SF?
-Should we celebrate that 4 of the last 5 winners of the Arthur C. Clarke Award were books by women SF writers?
+Should we celebrate that 4 of the last 5 winners of the Arthur C. Clarke Award were books by women SF writers? - New Voices

 Bordeaux 10:15pm-11:15pm